LGBTQIA+ Student Resources and Supports

 • Asks counselors, administrators, or other school personnel to work with students and/or the student’s parents/guardians to determine how to inform teachers, coaches, and other school personnel about their gender identity and/or transition.

-• Acknowledges participation in Virginia High School League (VHSL) programs are governed by VHSL policies while school-sponsored activities will allow participation according to the student’s gender identity.
+• Acknowledges participation in Virginia High School League (VHSL) programs which are governed by VHSL policies while school-sponsored activities will allow participation according to the student’s gender identity.

 • Indicates internally generated and shared school lists of students (e.g., honor roll, graduation programs, yearbooks, school newspapers) will identify students by their chosen names and genders/pronouns.